New Testament

 And behold, a lawyer stood up to put him to the test, saying, “Teacher, what shall I do to inherit eternal life?”
 He said to him, “What is written in the Law?
 How do you read it?”
 And he answered, “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
 And he said to him, “You have answered correctly; do this, and you will live.”
 Luke 10: 25-28

 When I was young in my faith, I thought that Christ’s coming negated the need for the Ten Commandments.
 But I was mistaken.
 The Lord set down his law and his requirements on stone.
 The Lord does not break his word; his word is the Word.
 Who will be called least in the kingdom of heaven?
 He who sets aside any of these commandments.
 And who will be great in the kingdom of heaven?
 He who practices and teaches them.
 But, practicing the perfection of God's Law is impossible for us.
 Jesus knew this so well.
 He had witnessed humanity so closely.
 He is well aware of the demands on the Trinity's beloved children.
-Our Father, our God, wants us to grow into healthy and mature people.
+The Trinity's desire for us cannot be achieved without their intervention.

 Is a newborn baby brought into this world perfectly innocent or totally selfish?
 This, I would warn my high school students, is a trick question.
 One of them is going to quickly say, “perfectly innocent!.”
 But a student who has had a newborn in their homes as a sibling will say, “totally selfish.”
 Then I get to say, “Yes, both of you are right.”
 We are conceived and born into a sinful, broken world, but we also, each of us, are born in God’s image.
 Our dual nature is very strong and wars within us.
 Like a coin, we each have two sides.
 I love to ask my students for a coin.
 We turn off all the lights except for one and I hold up the coin so that one side in facing the light and the other is in darkness.
 “This is us’” I say, “We can either turn to face the light or the dark.
 Do you want to go towards the light or walk in the darkness?”
 So often, we tend to scuttle along like crabs, sideways, neither facing front to the light or backwards to the dark..